 About the only thing that unites Australians is that all they support one national cricket team.
-Even then some supporters give out-of-state players a hard time when they don Baggy Green caps.
+Even then some supporters give out-of-state players a hard time when they play for their country.

 So you’d be right if you suspected senior executives sitting in glass tower overlooking Sydney Harbour often fail to give much thought to the wants and needs of their partners, readers and customers elsewhere in Australia.

 And if Adelaide, Perth, Hobart and Darwin don’t figure much in the corporate consciousness, how would you rate the chances of Auckland, Wellington or Ekatuhuna getting a second thought?

 New Zealand can do better than Australian regions

-Well, curiously enough, New Zealanders sometimes get a better deal than our counterparts in rural and regional Australia.
+New Zealanders sometimes get a better deal than counterparts in rural and regional Australia.

-Being a distinctly separate market helps.
+Being a distinct, separate market helps.
 Having a different legal, currency and tax system means at least the carpet strollers have to sit up and take more notice of New Zealand than they of, say, Tasmania.

 New Zealand’s four million population is tiny compared to Australia’s 20 million, but successfully targeting the New Zealand market can add somewhere between 20 and 30 percent to an Australian company’s business.
 That’s not to be sneezed at.

 A technology company might be persuaded to open support lines early to accommodate New Zealanders – Perth customers don’t have a hope.

 Companies and brands investing and hiring in New Zealand tend to punch above their weight in the long-term.
 Companies and brands who fail to invest here can expect to under-perform.

 This isn’t hard.
 Yet the simple fact of life eludes some bean counters clicking mice over Excel spreadsheets in distant offices.
 Their mistake is your opportunity.